adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 |   When Destiny, that calls himself a king,
 |   Goes all forgotten for the song of Pan:
 | For why?
 Because the twittering of birds
-|   Is the best music that was ever sung.
+|   Is the best music that was ever sung,
 | Because the voice of trees finds better words
-|   Than ever poet from his heartstrings wrung
+|   Than ever poet from his heartstrings wrung:
 | Because all wisdom and all gramarye
 | Are writ in fields, O very plain to see.